near-ndc/voting-v1/voting_body/README.md

 1. HoM must create a Budget Proposal and approve it.
 2. CoA must not veto it.
-3. Once cooldown is over (cooldown starts once the proposal is internally approved), and it was not veto, then it's finalized.
+3. Once cooldown is over (cooldown starts once the proposal is internally approved), and it was not vetoed, then it's finalized.
 4. Any human can can now create a VB Text proposal, referencing original HoM Budget proposal, example:
    ```shell
    near call IAH_REGISTRY is_human_call \